ckan/ckan-service-provider/doc/index.rst

 Administration
 --------------

-To view the results of a job or resubmit it, the job key, thet is returned when a job is created, is needed.
+To view the results of a job or resubmit it, the job key, that is returned when a job is created, is needed.
 Alternatively, you can log in as admin or provide the secure key.
 The credentials for the admin user and the secure key stored in the settings file.